We all engage in a bit of friendly ‘banter’ with our mates from time to time but do you know when to stop?

 Those who make the comments might even believe that what they are saying is a joke and not intended to hurt, when in reality they are being insensitive to their friend’s feelings.

-Whether you’re on the receiving end of it, or whether you really are the Archbishop of Banterbury, here’s how to make sure your ‘bantz’ isn’t in fact bullying in disguise…
+Whether you’re on the receiving end of it, or whether you really are full of banter, here’s how to make sure your ‘bantz’ isn’t in fact bullying in disguise.

 When does banter become bullying?

 1. Keep it clean

 Know your limits, don’t laugh at someone’s appearance, their race, sexuality, identity or disability.
 Not cool.

 2. If it isn’t funny, don’t laugh